__________________________________________________________ * -

 Basil: Ocimum basilicum.
 Annual.
 Culinary and medicinal herb.
 One of the most attractive and easiest to grow plants, with many varieties.
 Basil is particularly well-suited for beginners to grow hydroponically.

 Beans: Beans are also called pulses when they are grown for the dry bean, but legumes otherwise.
 The common bean, pods of which are eaten fresh, is Phaseolus vulgaris.
 Kidney beans are a pulse, but the same plant produces tasty snap beans.
 Like basil, beans, especially kidney beans, are very easy to grow hydroponically.
+During the 2020 Pandemic I had an opportunity to grow yard long beans and the red ones have become my favorite.
 Here is my grow log on Beans.

 Bee Stick: See Pollinating Stick.